intentor/anlog-sinks-xunit/README.md

 Install-Package Anlog.Sinks.xUnit
 ```

-In a xUnit test, receive the `ITestOutputHelper` through constructor and call the `WriteAnlog()` method:
+In a xUnit test, receive the `ITestOutputHelper` through constructor and call the `WriteLogs()` method:

 ```cs
 using Xunit;